-Last year I shared a DIY Happy Mother’s Day card with pop up flowers.
-Although most of you shared your success, it did require precision to line up all the flowers, and some of you mentioned it was challenging.
-So I was determined to create a really easy, and equally beautiful pop up card for this year. ( Some of the helpful resources are affiliate links.
-Full disclosure here. )
+Last year I shared a DIY Happy Mother’s Day card with pop up flower bouquet here.
+It did require some precision to line up all the pop-up flowers, and was challenging to some of you.
+So I decided to create a really easy, and equally beautiful pop up card for this year.

 Here it is!
-This handmade Happy Mother’s Day card is FAIL- PROOF even for beginners.
+This handmade Happy Mother’s Day card is FAIL- PROOF even for beginners at last minute.
 I tested it five times ( really ), some cards were cut by hand, some using my favorite crafting machine: the Cricut Maker.
-Every one of them popped up easily.
-So yes, you can make it easily!
+Every one of them popped up, easy peasy.
+It’s also a fun paper craft to make with kids!

-I will share with you all the free printable leaves and flowers templates, SVG files, and step by step tutorial with a video on how to make a beautiful DIY Mother’s Day card with a big pop up flower, on your Cricut smart cutting machine or by hand.
-I will also share a couple of color and design variations.
+I will share with you all the free printable leaves and flowers templates, SVG files, and step by step tutorial with a video on how to make a beautiful DIY Mother’s Day card with a big pop up flower.

 If you have a Cricut Maker or Explore, I have a special treat for you.
 Have you tried the amazing Cricut print then cut feature?
 You won’t believe how easy it is to cut these hand-drawn leaves I made for the card using this amazing feature.
 As a first timer, I am able to learn and use it in less than 5 minutes!